Keyboard shortcuts

 This chapter gave the whole shape before the details.
 You now know the names of the source files, the major pipeline objects, and the difference between objects, morphisms, composition, endomorphisms, and laws.

-The next chapter slows down and studies the objects themselves.
+The next chapter, Domain Objects, slows down and studies the objects themselves.
 Before a pipeline can compose arrows safely, it needs values whose meanings are clear enough for arrows to start and end at them.

 Further Reading